RiegL/RiegL/README.md

 ## 🚀 Projects

-One project I’m particularly proud of is a **booking and management system I built for a real events venue business**, replacing a manual, paper-based scheduling process.
+One project I'm particularly proud of is a **booking and management system I built for a real events venue business**, replacing a manual, paper-based scheduling process.

 The system is actively used in production and includes: